Writing and editing

 About my housemates

-I live with my husband Gene (author of the blog Our Oakland and the book Legendary Locals of Oakland) and our cat, Rosie.
-Star was with us until April of 2017, but at the venerable age of 20, she made her departure.
-We miss her!
+I live with my husband Gene (author of the blog Our Oakland and the book Legendary Locals of Oakland) and our new kitties, June and Anita (the Pointy Sisters! photos to come…), who joined us in February 2020.
+Star was with us until April of 2017, and Rosie was with us until December of 2019.
+We miss them dearly!

-Rosie’s a small cat, and for reasons we can’t fathom she has no whiskers.
-She had them when we got her; she doesn’t have them now.
+Rosie was a small cat, and for reasons we never could fathom, she had no whiskers.
+She had them when we got her; she didn’t have later.
 Also, she was born missing a few toes.
-But what she lacks in bulk and toes and whiskers, she makes up for in chutzpah.
-She’s our extravert.
+But what she lacked in bulk and toes and whiskers, she made up for in chutzpah.
+She was like no other, before or since.
+Did I mention we miss her?

 This photo shows Rosie resting up.
-You have to get a lot of sleep to be as brazen as this kitty can be.
+You have to get a lot of sleep to be as brazen as this kitty was.

 But enough about the cats already.